JimMcL/YetAnotherTracker/README.md

 The `Mask` button may be used to create a mask by drawing it on the video.
-Click the `Save` button to write the mask JSON to a file with the same name as the input video file, and extension `.json`. be aware that changing a mask while analysing can lead to some surprising artifacts.
+Click the `Save` button to write the mask JSON to a file with the same name as the input video file, and extension `.json`.
+Be aware that changing a mask while analysing can lead to some surprising artifacts.
 It is best to define a new mask, save it to a file, then restart the analysis specifying the new mask file.
 As a convenience, the command line option `--mask true` will use a mask file with name `<video file>.json` if it exists, and silently do nothing if the file doesn't exist.